 Until the final tariff bullet is shot, the international marketplace massacre will linger on, leaving behind immense destruction – closed businesses, weakened industries, and poorer consumers.
 That’s not winning, that’s tragic.
 Why do we never learn from our past mistakes?

 Do you support getting rid of all tariffs?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com